postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 [![api overview](https://assets.postman.com/postman-docs/api-overview.jpg)](https://assets.postman.com/postman-docs/api-overview.jpg)

-The API overview provides the following information:
+The API overview reporting provides the following information:

 * __Total APIs__ is the total number of APIs created in Postman in all the team workspaces
 * __APIs created over time__ is the total number of APIs created over a period of time on a monthly level